devSchacht/essential-image-optimization/app/partials/book.md

 <figcaption>Baseline JPEGs load top to bottom while Progressive JPEGs load from blurry to sharp.</figcaption>
 </figure>

-Progressive JPEGs divide the image into a number of scans.
+Progressive JPEGs, or PJPEGs, divide the image into a number of scans.
 The first scans show the image in a blurry or low-quality setting and following scans improve image quality.
 Think of this as "progressively" refining it.
 Each "scan" of an image adds an increasing level of detail.
 When combined this creates a full-quality image.

 <figure>
 <picture>